 - Understanding your malpractice and general liability insurance policies especially when providing non direct complementary services outside of the realm of your state practice act

 This recorded webinar includes Q/A from the therapists who participated.
 Upon completion, you will be eligible to receive a certificate of participation for 1.5 contact hours for submission for CEU credits, and will have access to the webinar forever.
-If you can’t attend on the 17th, don’t worry- you will be able to access the recorded webinar anytime 24/7/365!
+You will be able to access the recorded webinar anytime 24/7/365!

 * This webinar will be presented by Iris Kimberg, MS PT OTR. ( Iris is not an attorney, and does not play one on TV!)
 This webinar does not replace individual consultation with an attorney, but will give you to have a good foundation about issues you should be aware of, and enable you to have a more meaningful dialogue with your attorney if consulting one becomes necessary.
 It is intended to provide basic information so that you can become informed about issues, and be an active participant when consulting with professionals.
 The information presented is intended for educational and informational purposes services only and does not replace consultations with a lawyer or other professional.